 I have bad spots.
 The cushion sits are removable, can I wash with soap and cold water in the washer, delicate cycle?
 Looks very bad.
 Help!

 I'm hoping someone out there knows how to get hair removal wax out of faux suede.
 It is Satin Smooth soft wax.
 I've read about the iron over the cloth for candle wax but I'm worried it won't work the same way.
+The ice cube in a plastic bag trick doesn't work.
+Hair removal wax stays sticky even when it's dry.
+I can't afford a new couch.
+Help!

 I have the same problem.
 Couple of drops of the body wax on my micro suede couch are not going away with wet wipes or detergent.
-Help needed

 Have you tried heading up the wax with a blow dryer and scraping it off with a butter knife?